BrandonIW/LSB_Steganography/README.md

 ## Compatability
 * Runs on Python 3.9
-* Currently only tested for .bmp files
+* Currently only tested for .bmp and .png files
 * Tested on Windows 10 Version 10.0.19044 Build 19044
 * Secret and Cover images are converted to RGB Files if not already in RGB channel format